masonelmore/esi/docs/WalletApi.md

 > []GetCorporationsCorporationIdWalletsDivisionJournal200Ok GetCorporationsCorporationIdWalletsDivisionJournal(ctx, corporationId, division, optional)
 Get corporation wallet journal

-Retrieve the given corporation's wallet journal for the given division going 30 days back  --- Alternate route: `/dev/corporations/{corporation_id}/wallets/{division}/journal/`  Alternate route: `/legacy/corporations/{corporation_id}/wallets/{division}/journal/`  Alternate route: `/v3/corporations/{corporation_id}/wallets/{division}/journal/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant
+Retrieve the given corporation's wallet journal for the given division going 30 days back  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Required Parameters